A dog bite and/or attack can be a traumatic event that may leave the victim with physical and psychological injuries.

 - Report the attack to the police or animal services office;

 - Get the names and contact information of witnesses;

-- Keep a journal and record the date, time and location of the attack;
+- Keep a journal and record the date, time and location of the incident;

-- Seek and obtain the name and contact of the owner of the dog;
+- Seek and obtain the name and contact of the owner of the animal;

 - Find out the name of the dog, weight of the dog and which type of breed of dog, description of the animal;

-Our experienced dog bite injury lawyers understand the process relating to dog attack incidents and will vigorously advocate for you to ensure you obtain the compensation you deserve.
+Our lawyers understand the process relating to dog attack/bite incidents and will vigorously advocate for you to ensure you obtain the compensation you deserve.